locomotivemtl/webgl-images/README.md

 ## Description
 Simple example to implement easily images rendered with webgl.
-You just need to create a canvas, set its width and height with css, and the images will get the same dimensions
+You just need to create a wrap, set its width and height with css, and the images will get the same dimensions.

 ## Installation